DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 }
 ```

-You can read the type of `loggingIdentity` as “the generic function `loggingIdentity` takes a type parameter `Type`, and an argument `arg` which is an array of `Type`s, and returns an array of `Type`s.”
-If we passed in an array of numbers, we’d get an array of numbers back out, as `Type` would bind to `number`.
-This allows us to use our generic type variable `Type` as part of the types we’re working with, rather than the whole type, giving us greater flexibility.
+You can read the type of `loggingIdentity` as "the generic function `loggingIdentity` takes a type parameter `Type`, and an argument `arg` which is an array of `Type`s, and returns an array of `Type`s."
+If we passed in an array of numbers, we'd get an array of numbers back out, as `Type` would bind to `number`.
+This allows us to use our generic type variable `Type` as part of the types we're working with, rather than the whole type, giving us greater flexibility.

 We can alternatively write the sample example this way: